idaholab/Deep-Lynx/readme.md

 ![image](uploads/e1d906d0399b1e4f890bf61035e5b64c/image.png)
      - Run `npm run docker:postgres:run` to run the created docker image (For Mac users, there is an alternative command `npm run mac:docker:postgres:run`).
      - **Alternatively** you may use `npm run docker:timescale:run` (`npm run mac:docker:timescale:run` for Mac)to run a Postgres Docker image with the TimescaleDB extension already installed - to use TimescaleDB change the `.env` environment variable `TIMESCALEDB_ENABLED` to be `true`
-- 6b) Building the database using a dedicated PostgreSQL database:
+- 7b) Building the database using a dedicated PostgreSQL database:
      - Ensure PostgreSQL is installed.
 You can find the download here: https://www.postgresql.org/download/.
 Please see [this page](DeepLynx-Requirements) for the latest requirements on PostgreSQL version.
      - Run pgAdmin and create a new database.
 The database name should match whatever value is provided in the `CORE_DB_CONNECTION_STRING` of the `.env` file.
 The default value is `deep_lynx`.
      - Ensure a user has been created that also matches the `CORE_DB_CONNECTION_STRING` and that the user's password has been set appropriately.
 The default username is `postgres` and the default password is `deeplynxcore`.

-7. Run `yarn run build` to build the internal modules and bundled administration GUI. **Note** You must re-run this command  if you make changes to the administration GUI.
+8Run `yarn run build` to build the internal modules and bundled administration GUI. **Note** You must re-run this command  if you make changes to the administration GUI.

 * NOTE: If you are on some sort of encrypted network, you may encounter an error similar to the following when attempting to set up any rust libraries: `warning: spurious network error...
 SSL connect error...
 The revocation function was unable to check revocation for the certificate.` This can be solved by navigating to your root cargo config file (`~/.cargo/config.toml`) file and adding the following lines.
 If you do not have an existing config.toml file at your root `.cargo` directory, you will need to make one: